clrgit/constrain/README.md

 ## Methods

-#### constrain(value, \*expressions, message = nil, unwind: 0)
+#### constrain(value, \*expressions, message: nil, unwind: 0)

 Return the given value if it matches at least one of the expressions and raise a Constrain::TypeError if not.
-The value is matched against the expressions using the #=== operator so anything you can put into the 'when' clause of a 'case' statement can be used. #constrain raise a Constrain::MatchError if the value doesn't match any expression
+The value is matched against the expressions using the #=== operator so anything you can put into the 'when' clause of a 'case' statement can be used. #constrain raise a Constrain::MatchError if the value doesn't match any expression and an ArgumentError if there is a syntax error in the expression

-The error message can be customized by added the message argument and a number of backtrace leves can be skipped by setting :unwind option.
+The error message can be customized by adding the message option and a number of backtrace leves can be skipped using the :unwind option.
 By default the backtrace will refer to the point of the call of \#constrain. \#constrain raises a Constrain::Error exception if there is an error in the syntax of the class expression